rxut/TickrateSwitcher/README.md

-Tickrate Switcher is a simple UT99 mutator that dynamically changes the server tickrate based on Level Info parameters.
+Tickrate Switcher is a simple UT99 mutator that dynamically changes the server tickrate based on Level Info URL parameters.

 **FEATURES:**